 When cannabis is inhaled, cannabinoids are absorbed from the lungs into the bloodstream within minutes.
 The cannabinoids are then transported to the brain, where they reach a peak concentration within 15 minutes.
-This correlates with the peak of the psychological and physiological effects experienced.
+This correlates with the peak of the psychological and physiological effects that can be experienced.

-The specific effects may vary between individuals based on a number of factors including heating of the cannabis, number of inhalations, time between inhalations, how long each inhalation lasts and your lung capacity.
+The specific effects may vary between individuals based on a number of factors including – the heating of the cannabis, the number of inhalations, the time between inhalations, how long each inhalation lasts and your lung capacity.

 When consumed orally, cannabinoids are absorbed from the digestive system into the bloodstream.
 This method of absorption is slower and more unpredictable than inhalation.
 As such, onset of action can take 60 to 180 minutes with the maximum effects experienced between two and three hours after ingestion.

 While the potential timelines are broader, ingesting cannabis oils gives a slower onset of action and longer-lasting effects when compared to using a vaporiser.
 Variance in the onset and duration of action is due to several factors, including potency and quantity of cannabis oil consumed, your tolerance and mechanism of delivery.
 In addition, there are many patient variables that can influence the effects of ingested cannabis oil, such as the time of day or when you last ate.